theIDinside/carservice/README.md

 This will install the yarn package manager.

+# Using MongoDB as backing storage

+You can skip this step if you don't want to use MongoDB as backing storage, the application will instead use an in memory database (non-persistent) if it can't connect to a local instance of a MongoDB server.

 After that, go to MongoDB and choose the download & install path for the platform your on.
 Instructions for installing is pretty easy, no special steps are required, just download the installer (if you're on windows) and run it and keep all the default settings.